freeCodeCamp/contribute/docs/curriculum-help.md

 ## AST-based Helpers

-These helpers need to be run in Python and they are built using the `ast` Python module.
-Tests that use them need to be in the format:
+These helpers need to be run in Python and tests that use them need to be in the format:

 ```js
 ({test: () => assert(runPython(`<python code>`))})